 New Biology Building

-We have passed our one-year anniversary of the start of construction and are beginning to plan our move into the new Biology Building.
-We are still on time and on budget, with a scheduled opening for Aug 17, 2017 (just in time for classes beginning the following week).
-Our next milestone will be in mid-December, when the “drying in” and exterior skin is finished.
-This means all of that glass facing west, all the windows, and the main entryways.
-Lower floors are taking shape, with classrooms, teaching labs and offices emerging from the dust and the din.
-It’s a busy place, with nearly 200 workers on site each day.
-Here are two images of the the building from mid-January 2017, from the 3rd floor atrium:
+We passed numerous milestones along the way: in mid-December 2016 when “drying in” and exterior skin was finished, including all of that glass facing west, all the windows, and the main entryways.
+Each floor took shape in its turn, with classrooms, teaching labs and offices emerging from the dust and the din.
+It was a busy place, with 200 or more workers on site on some days.
+Here are two shots of the the building from mid-January 2017, from the 3rd floor atrium:

 As a student-funded building, we focused on creating spaces where the record-number of Biological Sciences and Zoology majors can spend their time between classes in study rooms and informal “idea spaces” (below left) and the grand entryway and atrium on the southwestern corner (below right).
 But the majority of the building is to provide state-of-the-art research laboratories to support the cutting edge research conducted by faculty, researchers, and graduate students.
 And, we are still looking to our alumni and friends to help us complete the finishes that will make this THE showcase for the life sciences on campus.